How to give good feedback

-For creative professionals, feedback is an essential part of the process.
-Developers, designers, writers and every professional on the planet needs feedback in some format to improve, learn and make sure they are delivering what clients need, now and in the future.
+For creative professionals, productive feedback is an essential part of the process.
+Developers, designers, writers and every professional on the planet needs good feedback in some format to improve, learn and make sure they are delivering what clients need, both now and in the future.

 Skilled professionals know this.
 But the act of receiving feedback isn’t always comfortable for every professional.
 Nor is it something that managers enjoy, whether they’re giving feedback to freelancers or salaried team members.